nickzoic/nick.zoic.org/art/lilygo-ttgo-t-watch-2020/index.md

 i0.writeto_mem(53, 0x12, bytes([power_output_control]))
 ```

-To turn on the backlight you also have to turn on GPIO12, as above:
+Don't forget, to actually turn the backlight on you also have to turn on GPIO12,
+as mentioned above.
+Even quite a low PWM setting is sufficient, depending on
+ambient light:

 ```
-backlight = machine.Pin(12, machine.Pin.OUT)
+backlight = machine.PWM(machine.Pin(12), freq=100, duty=200)
-backlight(1)
 ```

 ### FT6236 Touch Screen